What Happens After

-Next , click on one of the links to the right to get information on your
+Next , click on one of the links below to get information on your

-, click on one of the links to the right to get information on your state's specific drunk driving laws. —>
+, click on one of the links below to get information on your state's specific drunk driving laws,

 Finally, call a DUI lawyer for legal advice and information specific to your situation.

 There are usually two aspects to a drunk driving arrest:

 (1) the implied consent suspension or revocation for failing or refusing a chemical test (a breath test; a blood test; and / or a urine test); and